rasp8erries/multiblox-cs/README.md

 You probably need to download/install [.Net Runtime 8.0](https://aka.ms/dotnet-core-applaunch?framework=Microsoft.NETCore.App&framework_version=8.0.0&arch=x64&rid=win10-x64).

 ### Security Warnings
-If you get a Windows Security warning similar to the below:
+If you get a Windows Security warning similar to the below, don't be alarmed.
+Its only happening because I am not a "known publisher" and this app is access system management stuff in order to watch for new Roblox processes.

 ![ms-sec-1](/images/ms-security-1.png)![ms-sec-2](/images/ms-security-2.png)

 Then its probably because you did not "Unblock" the zip file before extracting.